dosibjrn/css/README.md

 The basic functionality optimizes regen pattern within given range (1-20 casts, then 0-10 ticks of regen).
 The spell sequence is optimized as well: number of following spells is adjusted:
-  * heal rank 2
+  * heal, rank 2
-  * heal rank 4
+  * heal, rank 4
-  * greater heal rank 1
+  * greater heal, rank 1
-  * greater heal rank 4
+  * greater heal, rank 4
+  * flash heal, rank 1
+  * flash heal, rank 4
+  * flash heal, rank 7
-  * renew, max rank
+  * renew, rank 9
-  * poh, max rank
+  * poh, rank 4
+  * shield, rank 10

 These spells have specific "max frequencies", limiting their relative amount.
 Max rank renews are limited to 20%, max rank greater heals are limited to 20%, and PoH is limited to 10% due to the fact that it's not really realistic to